 Medical malpractice cases are often hard to prove because of patient consent when undergoing a medical procedure.
 For a case to be successful, an attorney must demonstrate the following elements:

-They breached the standard of care or took an action/failed to take an action that a similarly trained physician would have done correctly
+- They breached the standard of care or took action/failed to take an action that a similarly trained physician would have done correctly

 Ohio Medical Malpractice Statute of Limitations